msuhanov/regf/Windows registry file format specification.md

 2|2|Number of segments||
 4|4|Offset to a list of segments||In bytes, relative from the start of the hive bins data

-A list of segments has the following structure:
+The list of segments has the following structure:

 Offset|Length|Field
 ---|---|---